onsi/gomega/index.md

 ## Adding Your Own Matchers

-A matcher, in Gomega, is any type that satisfies the `OmegaMatcher` interface:
+A matcher, in Gomega, is any type that satisfies the `GomegaMatcher` interface:

-    type OmegaMatcher interface {
+    type GomegaMatcher interface {
         Match(actual interface{}) (success bool, message string, err error) FailureMessage(actual interface{}) (message string)
         NegatedFailureMessage(actual interface{}) (message string)
     }

 Writing domain-specific custom matchers is trivial and highly encouraged.
 Let's work through an example.

+> The `GomegaMatcher` interface is defined in the `types` subpackage.

 ### A Custom Matcher: RepresentJSONifiedObject(EXPECTED interface{})